 Analyzing the usage of custom fields

 Having too many custom fields can clutter your Jira instance and affect its performance.
-It’s normal for these fields to grow over time, as admins create testing fields, duplicates, or fields that are no longer used.
+It’s normal for these fields to grow over time as admins create testing fields and duplicates, and some fields are just no longer used.
 However, monitoring and cleaning up your fields is necessary to keep your instance quick and healthy.
 This page explains some of the tools you can use to analyze the usage of your custom fields to decide if they’re still needed.

 Finding custom fields that are no longer used

-The Issues column shows you the number of issues that store a value for your field, and includes both issues with default values and archived issues.
+To view all of your custom fields, go to Administration () > Issues and then select Custom fields.
+The Issues column shows you the number of issues that store a value for your field and includes both issues with default values and archived issues.

-Click the column name to sort in ascending or descending order.
+Click the Issues column name to sort in ascending or descending order.